ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 # helloTodoAdvanced Sample Application for Bluemix Mobile Services
 ---
-This helloTodoAdvanced sample app contains an Objective-C project, an Android project, and a Node.js applicaiton that communicates with a StrongLoop-based mobile backend that was created with the MobileFirst Services Starter Boilerplate on IBM&reg; Bluemix&reg;.
-It extends the original helloTodo application to include authentication using Mobile Client Access and Facebook, as well as Push Notifications using IBM Push Notifications and a Node.js implementation.2
+This helloTodoAdvanced sample app contains an Objective-C project, an Android project, and a Node.js application that communicates with a StrongLoop-based mobile backend created with the MobileFirst Services Starter Boilerplate on IBM&reg; Bluemix&reg;.
+It extends the original helloTodo application to include authentication using Mobile Client Access and Facebook, along with a Node.js modification to securely send Push Notifications using IBM Push Notifications.